 Why?
 PPS is essentially a mini job fair that lives inside the MidYear meeting.
 Although the majority of programs there are looking for future fellows, many residencies, health plans, and companies recruit through the PPS platform as well.

 These programs are at PPS to recruit future fellows and they aren’t beating around the bush about it.
 Each program is there to interview candidates, usually in 30-minute blocks.
 There are often multiple rounds, receptions, and possibly other requirements, though these can vary widely by company (so pay attention, as these are generally communicated very clearly).
 Most programs are looking to determine who they will be bringing for on-site interviews at their company campus.

 How do I apply to programs through PPS?

-Small aside: applying to programs through PPS The use of the PPS portal is documented extensively on the PPS website itself, so I will not spend a lot of time discussing this.
+Small aside: the use of the PPS portal is documented extensively on the PPS website itself (and changes slightly every year), so I will not spend a lot of time discussing this.
 I encourage you to look there for more specific information about the technical particulars.

 You can register for PPS when you register for the MidYear meeting and the initial list of available positions becomes available in late October.
 Keep in mind that positions are continually added over the following month, so you will want to check back every so often to review new additions.

 Through the same online portal you can then apply for an interview to one of the positions that you are interested in.
 The company will review your information and potentially request to schedule an interview with you.
 If granted, you get a time to interview.
 If you do well, there may be additional rounds of interviews or other requirements.
 Generally, you only need a CV to apply for an interview (though this does vary so again, be sure to read the job description thoroughly).
 I hope you are now realizing the importance of a polished CV now, as that is often the only tool that reviewers have to make an interview determination.